 How to use it

 You’ll take one pill a day for either 21 or 28 days.
+The first 21 pills in both types of packs contain hormones.
+If you have a 21 pack, start a new pack after 7 days off.
+In the 28 pack, the last 7 pills don’t contain hormones.
+They are only there to help you to remember to take a pill every day.
 When the last day of your package is finished, you start a new pack.
 It’s important to take your pill around the same time every day to ensure that your hormones are kept steady.
 Pick a time that fits into your schedule so that it becomes an easy habit to keep.

 How it works